patrickrst/nixu-challenge-2019/report/challenges_generated.md

 We rename the extension from `.dmp` to `.data` to be able to use GIMP to view the raw data.
-Doing this, we are able to move along the process memory and search visually for an image.
+Doing this, we are able to move along the process memory and search visually for an image [@volatility_paint].
 After a lot of trial and error and looking at random bits of data, we were able to find a few images that made sense, such as the desktop of the user and an image containing the flag `NIXU{c4n_you_3nhanc3_this}`.

 Bad memories - part 4
 ---------------------